JoanEsquivel/appium-demo/README.md

-# Appium + WebDriver.IO Demo Framework - Android & IOS(Pending) Example
+# Appium + WebDriver.IO Demo Framework - Android & IOS(In progress) Example

 This project has been created to demonstrate how a QA Engineer can perform Mobile Testing using Appium + WebDriver.IO More commands and insights about the integration at [WebDriverIO Appium docs](https://webdriver.io/docs/api/appium/)